uviclibraries/excel/basics-data-cleaning.md

    <img src="images/dynamic-formulas.gif" alt="Demonstration of dynamic formulas">
    </div>

-8. OPTIONAL. but highly recommended: Check this [short Youtube Video](https://youtube.com/shorts/Zs1AmYFImeg?si=36FCpmdxS_IiTcM9){:target="_blank"} (1min) to learn about some useful keybaord shortcuts to navigate cells in Excel.
+8. OPTIONAL. but highly recommended: Check this [short Youtube Video](https://youtube.com/shorts/Zs1AmYFImeg?si=36FCpmdxS_IiTcM9){:target="_blank"} (1min) to learn about some useful keyboard shortcuts to navigate cells in Excel.

 9. OPTIONAL: The **Text to Columns** tool can come in handy when you want to split a table of text (like on a web page) into multiple cells.
 If you’d like more information on converting text to columns, [view this video](http://bit.ly/2HYNA7y){:target="_blank"}